What Is SBC of Soil?

 Similarly, the gross pressure at which the soil failure occurs is called the ultimate bearing capacity of the soil.
 And dividing it with a factor of safety gives the safe bearing capacity of the soil.

-Following are safe bearing capacity of soil for various soil types,
+here are some safe bearing capacity of soil as per IS Code

 1. Rock Type Soil